• Skip to main content

 Next, we tackled the website.

 Once it was on HubSpot, one of the first changes we made to the website was to change how we delivered the gated resources.
-Previously, they had simple gates on their eBooks, where the page redirected right to the eBook upon a form fill submission.
+Previously, they had simple gates on their eBooks, where the page redirected directly to the eBook upon form submission.
 But since we were working on improving email deliverability and trying to get more opt-ins, we changed the delivery method to automated email after the form was filled.
-We also included a Thank You message in the form itself which mentioned please check spam if you don’t see this resource in your inbox in the next few minutes.
+We also included a Thank You message in the form itself, which mentioned please check spam if you don’t see this resource in your inbox in the next few minutes.

 So everybody, all 10,000 people, no matter the industry, no matter their job title, no matter anything, we’re getting the same content.

-There’s a lot of power in having different messaging to different job titles, different industries, different size of companies.
-So having targeted landing pages and organizing customer journeys and none of that was in place.
+There’s a lot of power in having different messaging for different job titles, industries, and company sizes.
+So, having targeted landing pages and organizing customer journeys, none of that was in place.

-So we’re building out those customer journeys and we’re grouping those blogs into related content categories or what’s the content clusters, that’s the one.
+So we’re building out those customer journeys, and we’re grouping those blogs into related content categories, or what’s the content clusters, that’s the one.

 And so linking those blogs together and sending in related, you know, putting in the breadcrumbs across the website so they can go from one to the next and then have some kind of a conversion point as well is really where, you know, we’re going to be attacking more of the thousands of people and building the better segments to guide them down those journeys.

-So getting everything organized, building those relationships and building the campaigns to then see, hey, if this is good content for you, did you open it or not?
+So getting everything organized, building those relationships, and building the campaigns to then see, hey, if this is good content for you, did you open it or not?

 Carrie Gallagher